shellygr/ECFStaticChecker/README.md

   - `DAO/OriginalExample` and `DAO/OriginalExampleFix` - the example from Figure 2 and the line-reordering fix.
   - `DAO/OriginalExampleBasicLock` and `DAO/OriginalExampleBasicLockBroken` - the fix based on Figure 5 and a mutation that breaks the fix and makes it non-ECF.
   - `DAO/OriginalExampleMonotoneLock` and `DAO/OriginalExampleMonotoneLockBroken` - a fix based on increasing counter lock and a mutation that break the fix and makes it non-ECF.
-- An example illustrating the special revert handling described in Appendix A: `TODO`
+- An example illustrating the special revert handling described in Appendix A: `DAO/OriginalExampleJustifyRevertsInSuffix`

-TODO: Rewrite run.sh scripts in all subfolders and double check the expected.json
+Each one of the subdirectories in `~/ecf/MiniBenchmarks` contains a runner script `run.sh` and an `expected.json` file.

 ##### Top150 benchmark
 TODO: Prepare the run script based on clara5
 To run on any individual contract from the Top150 benchmark, run:
 ```
+TODO
 ```
 Running on all 150 contracts takes a long time.